circleguard/circlecore/README.md

 This project is maintained by [tybug](https://github.com/tybug), [sam](https://github.com/samuelhklumpers), and [trafis](https://github.com/Smitty1298).

+If you have feedback on the program, are interested in contributing, or just want to keep an eye on developement, you can find our discord server here: https://discord.gg/VNnkTjm.
+We're a friendly bunch and would love any help you can offer!

 ## Credits

 Thanks to [kszlim](https://github.com/kszlim), whose [replay parser](https://github.com/kszlim/osu-replay-parser) formed the basis of [our modified replay parser](https://github.com/osu-anticheat/osu-replay-parser).